Harrison Bader Player Props: Yankees vs. Angels

 Harrison Bader At The Plate

-- Bader is hitting .249 with six doubles, two triples, seven home runs and five walks.
+- Bader is hitting .246 with six doubles, two triples, seven home runs and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.